kimmirae0305-sudo/mirae-connexthub/replit.md

 - Schema-first approach with TypeScript types generated from Drizzle schema

 **Data Model**
-- **Projects**: Client projects with status tracking, budget, timeline, and industry categorization
+- **Projects**: Client projects with status tracking, budget, timeline, industry categorization, and cuRatePerCU (USD per CU, defaults to 1150)
 - **Experts**: Professional profiles with expertise, rates, availability status, sourcedByRaId, and sourcedAt for RA attribution
 - **Vetting Questions**: Project-specific screening questions with ordering and required flags (displayed as "Insight Hub" in UI)
 - **Project Experts**: Many-to-many assignments linking projects to experts with notes and status